oneapi-src/level-zero-spec/scripts/core/PROG.md

 - Memory barriers are implicitly added by the driver prior to synchronization primitives.

 ${"#"} <a name="sp">Synchronization Primitives</a>
-There are three types of synchronization primitives:
+There are two types of synchronization primitives:
 1. [**Fences**](#fnc) - used to communicate to the host that command queue execution has completed.
 2. [**Events**](#evnt) - used as fine-grain host-to-device, device-to-host or device-to-device waits and signals within a command list.
-3. [**Semaphores**](#sema) - used for fine-grain control of command lists execution across multiple, simultaneous command queues within a device.

 The following diagram illustrats the relationship of capabilities of these types of synchronization primitives:
 ![Graph](../images/core_sync.png?raw=true)